kailash-manasarovar/statement/docs/timeline/2026/july.md

 - So I'm in Bali in this house on my own going to yoga for a couple of hours in the morning, and I'm being fed, watered (they suggested to me that I was drinking salt-water for days and didn't die - I don't believe them), and monitored closely, every move, every word, every breath.
 - There's a pool in the complex but there's rarely anyone there.
 - There's a giant inflatable swan in the pool which they added to a Snoopy video too.
-- So I'm writing every day - even though they insisted on [no more stories](#no-more-stories) and it's another conversation with the people that are trying to control me, as whatever comes up to be added to this police statement seems to map in extraordinary ways with whatever's going on.
+- So I'm writing every day - even though they insisted on [no more stories](#no-more-stories) - and it's another conversation with people who are trying to control me, and whatever comes up to be added to this police statement seems to map in extraordinary ways with whatever's going on at class.
 - It's curious.
 - It's God.
 - And I think he's annoyed with them.